boyangles/ece-inventory-app/ev3docs/DevelopmentGuide.md

 A manager can add or take himself off the subscriber list.
 If a manager is subscribed, he/she will receive an email every time a request is made.

 ##### FIELDS
 * **user_id** - This references the entry in the users table which this subscriber belongs to.
-In this way, we can query the user in order to find the specific details of any user.
+In this way, we can query the user in order to find the specific details of any user who is subscribed.

 ### Settings
 Settings are currently used to log all the settings regarding emails.
 Currently in Evolution 3, there are 3 main settings: the email subject tag, email body, and dates that the email will be sent out.